The Posing Panel

 - Then adjust the Avastar pose to the development kit mesh until the rig matches the Mesh as needed.

-- Finally open the Pose panel and in the Rig Modify Tools use Convert to Bind Bose
+- Finally open the Pose panel and in the Rig Modify Tools use Apply as Restpose

-Important: The Convert Meshes option has previously been a white snowflake icon on the right side of the Convert to Bind Pose button.
+Since Avastar-2.3: The Convert Meshes option has previously been a white snowflake icon on the right side of the Apply as Restpose button (formerly named Convert to Bindpose).
 We have extended the functionality of the operator and moved the snowflake for better clarity into the next line and named it “Convert Meshes”.
-The new functionality will become available in Avastar-2.3.
-But it is already available in the experimental download Avastar-2.2-7

 Beware of Pitfalls